vamshikds/linux_server/README.md

 5. ## Server user management:
     - **`sudo`** user is one who is with **`root privileges`**
     - Use **`sudo adduser username`** to create a **`normal user`**, enter your choice of username (its best to create users with no root access and specific to an application only, so that the files are not accidently deleted).
-    - To create user password type this command
+    - To create user password type this command: